rohanshanavas/AR-App-for-Building-Decorations/README.md

 ## Overview
 AR Geospatial is an augmented reality (AR) application developed to enhance outdoor experiences through the integration of AR technology with location-based services.
 This project aims to provide users with a unique and entertaining way to engage with their environment during festive seasons, such as Halloween, by overlaying digital decorations onto real-world scenes.

+Additionally, this project involves seamlessly integrating AR experiences with real-world outdoor environments and accurately placing digital content relative to specific buildings.
+This includes retrieving building information from external APIs, calculating distances and directions using GPS data, and dynamically scaling and placing AR objects based on building dimensions.

 ## Installation Instructions

 1. **Android Application Installation:**